-It Is Regarded as a l'ronouncement is Favor of the United States.
+It Is Regarded as a Pronouncement in Favor of the United States.

-LONDON, July 2 .- Though on casual reading the Marquis of Salisbury's speech at the United Club seems to have been an attempt to carry water on both shoulders, the diplomatic body here construes it as a pronouncement of Great Britain's partiality.
-There is no doubt the premicr intended his remarks as a hint to the powers that Great Britain is in sympathy with the United States, and the intimation to that effect was called forth by Germany's alleged attitude in the question of the Philippine islands.
-The declaration that the United States is animated in the present war by an "elevated philanthropy" is the passage upon which stress is laid.
+London, July 2 .- Though on easual reading the Marouis of Salisbury's speech at the United Club seems to have been an attempt to carry water on both shoulders, the diplomatic body here construes it as a pronouncement of Great Britain's partiality.
+There is no doubt the premier intended his remarks as a hint to the powers that Great Britain is in sympathy with the United States, and the intimation to that effect was called forth by Germany's alleged attitude in the question of the Philippine islands.
+The declarupon which stress is laid.

 POSTAGE STAMPS WON'T GO.
-Cannot Be Used for Payment of War Tax Unless Properly Imprinted.
+Cannot Be Used for Payment of War Tax

-WASHINGTON, July 2.-In answer to numerous inquiries on the subject, the commissioner of internal revenue today stated that postage stamps could not be used in place of revenue stamps except such as had been imprinted by the government with the letters "I. R." If the ordinary postage stamps not so imprinted were used for internal revenue purposes, the documents or articles to which they were applied stamps cannot be used in payr
+Unless Properly Imprinted.
+Washington, July 2.-In answer to numerous inquiries on the subject, the commissioner of internal revenue toexcept such as had been imprinted by the government with the 'etters "I. R." If the ordinary postage stamps not so imprinted were used for internal revenue purposes, the documents or articles to which they were applied would be regarded as unstamped, and treated accordingly.
+Attention is also called to the fact that imprinted stamps cannot be used in payment of